wiseman-timelord/Mantella-xVASynth-Local-Game_Launcher/README.md

 # Mantella-Local-Launcher
-Status: Project being re-planned.
-Notice: Some of the details are somewhat inaccurate, at-least until the next release.
+Status: Release, now supporting Ollama.

 ### Description
 - a Windows Launcher/Optimizer for Mantella for, Fallout 4 and Skyrim, with models locally on Windows.
 I found Mantella was optimized for 8K on GPT, so, Mantella-Local-Launcher instead optimizes Mantella for Local Models.
 The script facilitates pre-launch, configuration management and optimization, launches, xVASynth and your chosen game, if they are not already running, then it launches Mantella, by making use of the settings already present in `config.ini`, so you do still need to configure that first.
-Mantella-WT also performs various tasks such as, cleaning configuration files and optimizing the mantella prompts.
+Mantella-Local-Launcher also performs various tasks such as, cleaning configuration files and optimizing the mantella prompts.
 The Batch file manages the, communication between and launching, of the relevant programs/scripts, while the Python component of the script handles the heavy work, and displays an interactive menu for user selection of game and optimization options.
-- Note, this project only currently supports LM Studio, however, it has been figured out to be possible to obtain the model folder, and am working on this.
+The project is local only, so, gpt/online, compatibility and optimization, remains untested.

 # Features
 1. **Batch Launcher for Automation**: Automates and runs xVASynth and Mantella with admin privileges.